Scott McGough: Baltimore Orioles

 McGough was claimed off waivers by the Baltimore Orioles on April 15, 2016.
 On May 7, McGough was designated for assignment by the Orioles.
 He spent the season split between the Triple-A Norfolk Tides and the Double-A Bowie Baysox, posting a 2–3 record and 4.72 ERA in Norfolk and a 2–2 record and 5.68 ERA in Bowie.
 McGough split the 2017 season between Norfolk and Bowie as well, accumulating a 3–4 record and 2.75 ERA in 40 appearances between the two teams.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Colorado Rockies

 On November 23, 2017, McGough signed a minor league contract with the Colorado Rockies organization.
-He was assigned to AAA Albuquerque Isotopes for the 2018 season, where he pitched to a 7–3 record and 5.55 ERA in 43 games.
-He elected free agency on November 3, 2018, and re-signed with the team on a new minor league contract on November 9.
+He was assigned to the Triple–A Albuquerque Isotopes for the 2018 season, where he pitched to a 7–3 record and 5.55 ERA in 43 games.
+He elected free agency following the season on November 2, and re-signed with the team on a new minor league contract on November 9.
 McGough was later released on December 18, 2018.